 Our 2022 exploration program also includes the expansion of CSAMT geophysical surveys on various targets and the completion of baseline studies to advance the mine permitting process.

-The Company has now completed 65 holes totaling 13,810 meters of the planned 21,000-meter program.
-Drilling has targeted the North and South Jumbo resources, the Charlie Ross resource, the Red Light and the Snow targets.
+The Company has now completed 69 holes totaling 14,942 meters of the planned 21,000-meter program.
+Drilling has targeted the North and South Jumbo resources, the Charlie Ross resource, as well as the Red Light, Snow, and the Horseshoe Extension targets.

 2022 Drilling results :